 Q: If I am under 7, or over 18, am I still able to attend a camp?

 A: Inquiries for students under 7 years old are handled on a case by case basis.
 The days are long and some of the training and teaching may be a bit overwhelming for some 6 year old students.
 Normally goalies become full time with the position at 7 or 8 years old; however, we allow some 6 year old entries based on maturity and commitment to the position.
-For our Levels 1-3, 18 is the maximum age.
-We have a college/pro group for 18+ that runs in select locations privately.
+For our Level 2, 18 is the maximum age.

 A: We send out a request for shooters wishing to participate in the afternoon drills and 3 on 3 sessions, etc. The shooters are accepted on a case by case basis.
 You can make a request at any time by emailing us at firstname.lastname@example.org